Being a Controller keeping you from seeing the kid’s baseball game?

 Then, our network was created for you!
 We’re keeping our costs low so that you can keep more of the billable hourly rate.
 Which means you can work less hours and still be compensated at, or above, your current level.
 Basically, there’s only a few components to any hourly rate charged by an agency or firm.

 Most firms set the consultant pay rate at market rate as if you are in a permanent role.
 For example, let’s say the market rate (salary) for a controller is $105,000.
-In a consulting role, where you’re paid by the hour, that equates to $52.50/hour (assuming you worked 2,000 hours and had 2 weeks of vacation)
+In a consulting role, where you’re paid by the hour, that equates to $52.50/hour (assuming you worked 2,000 hours)

 Payroll expenses, benefits, and direct labor costs are usually around 20% of the consultant pay rate.
 Some firms are larger and have more costs, or offer better health benefits that could drive this up, but we’ll stick with 20% as an average.
 So that’s $10.50/hour in our example.